impawstarlight/chromania/README.md

 - Geek mode: The missing parts of the slider background strip are out of gamut colors that can't be shown in RGB colorspace.
--The bottom strip shows
+- The bottom strip shows
 estimated colors in those places by clamping RGB values within range.
--The top strip shows the estimated colors with adjusted transparency indicating the extent of gamut clipping, that is, the more out of range, the more faint colors.
+- The top strip shows the estimated colors with adjusted transparency indicating the extent of gamut clipping, that is, the more out of range, the more faint colors.